tanner-johnson2718/MEME_OS_3/Hello_World/README.md

 * Above is a diagram showing how an ELF file is layed out (as saved on disk)
 * `readelf -a hello` dumps entire output file and gives human readable overview of its contents
 * The ELF file contents are defined by C structures declared in `/usr/include/elf.h`.
-* The ELF header contains meta data on exe.
-More importantly it points to program header and section header, the two ways the contents of an ELF are organized or structured.
+* The ELF header contains meta data on the exe.
+More importantly it points to the program header and section header of the ELF, the two ways the contents of an ELF are organized or structured.

 ```
 ELF Header: